…Knowing the Size of your Belly

 I may not know the answer, but if I ask the question, the answer might be provided.
 If I never ask the question, the dilemma fades along with yesterday’s clouds.
 We only discover the appropriate question by studying the problem and asking: What if I did this...what difference would that change make..?

-Asking the wrong question is choosing the wrong tool.
+the wrong tool.
 We discover our error all too soon and make mistakes.
-We stop – do we give up or do we rest, with an air of persistence?
+We stop –

-We’ve been taught that mistakes happen.
-They can have consequences that turn our best efforts into a quagmire, or they can be happy accidents.
+or they can be happy accidents.
 How do we know the difference?
-Do we give up, or do we rest persistently, in the knowledge that science will prevail.
+Do we give up,

 Pure science doesn’t put food on the table.
 We forget ideas, while ideals are sustainable.